Strata (novel): Plot summary

-Kin Arad is a human planetary engineer working for "the Company", a human organisation that manufactures habitable planets using techniques and equipment salvaged from an extinct alien race, the "Spindle Kings", who excelled at terraforming.

-The express purpose of the Company's planet-manufacturing business is to create dispersed branches of humanity, diverse enough to ensure the whole species' survival for eternity.
-The Earth's population in the past has been decimated due to the lethal "Mindquakes", epidemic mass deaths caused by too much homogeneity among the populace.

-All planets built by the Company are carefully crafted with artificial strata containing synthetic fossils, indistinguishable from the real thing.
-On occasion, however, mischievous Company employees attempt to place anomalous objects in the strata as practical jokes, like running shoes and other out-of-place artifacts, hoping to raise confusion among future archaeologists when the planets' beginnings have been long forgotten.
-However the Company forbids this, and secretly monitors the generated strata in order to detect embedded jokes, fearing such actions may cause the collapse of entire civilizations when the artifacts are eventually unearthed.
+Kin Arad is a human planetary engineer working for "the Company", a human organisation that manufactures habitable planets using techniques and equipment salvaged from an extinct alien race who excelled at terraforming.
+The Company's function is to create dispersed branches of humanity after the human population plummeted.
+All planets built by the Company are crafted with artificial strata containing synthetic fossils, indistinguishable from real ones.
+On occasion, Company employees attempt to place anomalous objects in the strata as practical jokes, like running shoes and other out-of-place artifacts, hoping to raise confusion among future archaeologists when the planets' beginnings have been long forgotten.
+The Company forbids this, and secretly monitors the generated strata in order to detect embedded jokes, fearing such discoveries may collapse entire civilizations.

-Kin and two aliens are recruited by the mysterious Jago Jalo to join an expedition.
-One alien is a paranoid, four-armed, frog-like, muscular "kung" named Marco.
-The other alien is a bear-like "shand", historian and linguist nicknamed Silver.
-Jago Jalo is a human who returned from a relativistic journey he embarked on more than a thousand years ago, where he made a stunning discovery: A flat Earth.

-When the team rendezvous with Jago Jalo on the kung homeworld, the violent Jalo unexpectedly has a heart attack and dies.
-Kin Arad is shocked by the large store of weapons on-board Jalo's spaceship, and has misgivings about the expedition; Silver and Marco, however, see the possibility of reaping great technological rewards and launch the vessel on autopilot.

-When the expedition arrives at Jalo's pre-programmed coordinates, they find a flattened version of the medieval Eastern hemisphere of the Earth they had originally departed from, before their disturbing rendezvous with Jalo.
+Kin is recruited to join an expedition with two aliens: a four-armed, frog-like "kung" named Marco and a bear-like "shand" named Silver.
+The expedition's leader, Jago Jalo, is a human who has returned from a relativistic journey over a thousand years ago where he discovered a flat Earth.
+When the team rendezvous with Jalo on the kung homeworld, he dies unexpectedly.
+Though Kin has misgivings about the expedition, Silver and Marco see the possibility of great technological rewards and launch the starship.
+When the expedition arrives, they find a flattened version of the medieval Eastern hemisphere of the Earth they had departed from.
 Clearly artificial, the disc rotates around its hub, and is contained inside a gigantic hollow sphere with tiny artificial "stars" affixed to the interior, augmented with a small meandering artificial sun, moon, and fake planets revolving around it.

-Their ship is hit by one of the "planets" wandering on the interior of the sphere, so Kin, Marco, and Silver are forced to abandon ship.
-They land on the flat planet with the help of their "lift-belt" equipped suits, while their ship crashes.
-A return from the flat world now seems impossible, but hoping for assistance from the disc's mysterious builders, Kin, Marco, and Silver set off towards a structure they had spotted at the disc's hub.
-It is the only thing on the flat "Earth" which does not match the geography of the spherical Earth they left.